bayareawebpro/laravel-examples/testing-unit-requests.md

 # Unit Testing Form Requests

 This is an example of testing a FormRequest that does more then validate, it merges input before it's validated to help users.
 This test insured what's merged is reasonably accurate.

+The Form Request will also load different rules from classes which are preconfigured.
+It's a multi-step form with multiple versions.
+This is step which all version share.

 #### Expectations